 "I'm sorry to bring this upon all of you in your very last days, but it is necessary.
-And I apologize further for not being able to assist anymore than I am.
+And I apologize further for not being able to assist anymore than I am."
 Most of the student's gazes had been cast downwards, and eyebrows were bent.

 They filed out as Dumbledore had clearly become focused on something else.
 It was a brief meeting.
 Short, fleeting.
 Like the time they had left together.
-There was a hungry, empty, deep space in the air.
-The same space they would be filled with in due time.
-All in due time.